geokhoury/htu-ict-devops-labs/README.md

 ## Introduction to DevOps

-This repository contains all lab files for course.
+This repository contains all lab files for the course.
 Get started by checking out the outline below.

 ## Outline